Philadelphia Motorcycle Accident Attorney

 - Total Injuries: 1,455

-Unsafe Motorcycle Practices & Causes for Accidents
+Unsafe Motorcycle Practices & Causes for Motorcyclists

 Although motorcycles are smaller and less visible than other motor vehicles on the road, drivers need to be well aware of all of their surroundings.
 Unfortunately, the speed and maneuverability afforded by motorcycles tend to encourage some unsafe driving practices among riders, and often these maneuvers are fatally costly.